 I catch up to him with a laser-like freefall (mostly because I couldn’t find my parachute pull cord, mostly because my eyes were closed, with tears), and shout my questions into his ear.

 Eric Larkin – I watched a short interview you did with Salon, and when asked what advice you have for young people, the first thing you said was “Read books” (followed by go out and see the world, challenge yourself, etc.).
 What books inspired and challenged you growing up, and what are you reading these days?

 Jonathan Goldsmith (The Most Interesting Man in the World) – I thoroughly enjoyed books about nature and adventure growing up.
-Particularly Treasure Island (Robert Louis Stevenson), Gulliver’s Travels (Jonathan Swift), and Stewart Little (E. B. White).
+Particularly Treasure Island (Robert Louis Stevenson), Gulliver’s Travels (Jonathan Swift), and Stuart Little (E. B. White).
 Nowadays, I am reading books like Guantanamo Diary (Mohamedou Ould Slahi), Man’s Unconquerable Mind (Gilbert Highet), and The Stranger (Albert Camus).

 Somehow, Goldsmith lands in the back of a moving Humvee, driven by Michelle Yeoh.
 He’s gone before I can untangle my quivering, wet legs from my parachute.

 Told he’s 50 meters down, exploring a wrecked submarine, I hastily don some gear and scuba down after him.
 Next thing I know, I’m surrounded by Great Whites, and I think “Who’s going to maintain the blog when I’m dead?”
 Suddenly, Goldsmith pops out of a jagged hole in the side of the sub.
 The sharks swim up to him for a belly-rub, then take off.
 He laughs at me, shows me how to use the talky-thing on my mask, and tells me to go ahead with the interview.